2015 Annual Science Report

 Early Animals: Modeling the Biotic-Abiotic Interface in the Early Evolution of Multicellular Form

-The size of early multicellular organisms was sufficint to modify their local environment.
-Our initial work modeling of Neoproterozoic frond-like forms in the earliest-known communities of multicellular organisms demonstrates they were of sufficient scale and density to generate a distinctive canopy flow-regime.
-This modified environment yielded a selective advantage towards large eukaryotic forms that evolved at this time.
-This result is a function of limits imposed by diffusion at the surface of organisms, and how height and attendant velocity exposure escape these limits.
-Building on these results, we are now developing additional models of abiotic/biotic interactions at organismal surfaces, which are implicit in the morphology, development and orientation of other Neoproterozoic fossils.
-Ultimately, this work will help illuminate how forms initialy dependent on passive diffusion became more trophically complex, yielding a transition to the animal radiation.
+Multicellular organisms in the sea modify their local hydraulic environment.
+Modeling of the earliest-known multicellular communities of frond-like forms demonstrated that they were large enough and closely spaced enough to generate a distinctive canopy flow-regime.
+In this context diffusion at the surface of organism was limiting and height and attendant velocity exposure permitted escape from these limits (Ghisalberti et al. 2014).
+Building on these results, we are developing models of abiotic/biotic interactions at organismal surfaces, relevant to the morphology, development and orientation of other Neoproterozoic fossils.
+A subset of these are flat-lying forms such as Dickinsonia.
+These may interact with the sediment modifying redox gradients.
+Ultimately, this work will help illuminate how forms initially dependent on passive diffusion became more trophically, morphologically and behaviorally complex, during the diversification of animals.

 RELATED OBJECTIVES:Objective 4.1